Pennsylvania State Equal Rights League Convention

-The Pennsylvania State Equal Rights League Convention was a series of colored convention events active in the 19th-century.
+The Pennsylvania State Equal Rights League Convention was a series of Colored Conventions in the 19th century.
 The convention was one of several social movement conventions that took place in the mid-19th century in many states across the United States.

 History

 1830 Philadelphia

 The 1830 convention at Mother Bethel A.M.E.
 Church in Philadelphia was led by Bishop Richard Allen, the founder of the National Negro Convention.
 It was held on September 15, 1830, and lasted ten-days.
 The first convention occurred directly after the 1829 riots in Cincinnati, which was one topic of discussion, other topics included African American land purchase, improving social conditions in the United States, and establishing settlements in "upper Canada".
 Forty delegates from seven states were in attendance, other leaders during the 1830 convention included James Forten, Rev. Samuel E. Cornish, Rev. Peter Williams Jr., William Hamilton, Philip Alexander Bell, Hezekiah Grice, and James W. C. Pennington.